-We completed our planned VFM arrangements work in September 2021 and did not identify any significant weaknesses in the Council's VFM arrangements.
+We completed our planned VFM arrangements work through to 22 September 2023 and did not identify any significant weaknesses in the Council's VFM arrangements.
 We have considered information obtained since this date and noted no changes to our conclusions.
 As a result, we had no matters to report by exception in the audit report on the financial statements.